Winning your next Skype job interview takes some preparation and research, whether you are a seasoned professional, student, or entry-level worker.

 Where is the best place to do a Skype interview?

-PRO TIP: Avoid the coffee shop, try to find a quiet place in your house, and think about your pets.
+PRO TIP: Avoid the coffee shop, find a quiet place in your house, and consider where your pets are.

 4. Do An Equipment Check and Brief Rehearsal

-The Balance Careers suggests these preparation tips ahead of the call:
+The Balance Money suggests these preparation tips ahead of the call:

 - Download the software at least a few days in advance of the interview.